isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

   # we can then pick a bucket
   googleCloudStorageR::gcs_global_bucket("gibbs_bucket_nov162016")

-  ## and get a list of objects in this bucket default bucket

   # we can also select the default bucket by setting a environment variable.
   Sys.setenv("GCS_DEFAULT_BUCKET" = "gibbs_bucket_nov162016")